fendy3002/QzNode/packages/expressHelper/README.md

 * `content`: key-value object.
 Not strictly enforced but recommend if the value is string.
 Usually `req.query` or `req.body`.
 Read more on `Content` section.
 * `schema`: key-value object.
 The schema to define data types and filter keys.
 Read more on `Schema` section
 * `option.prefix`: string.
 The prefix which part of query / body to parse (without suffix dot).
 The default prefix is `filter`
-* `option.validateKey`: boolean.
+* `option.validateKey`: boolean, default false.
 If true, it will check the schema to compare.
 If the content key does not exists in schema, it'll throw error
+* `option.notFoundKeyError`: boolean, default true.
+If true, it will throw error if `validateKey` option is true, and the content key does not exists in schema.
+Otherwise it just skip the property

 ## Content